thejqs/plcb/README.md

 Maybe that's not a lot of data if you're one of those millions-of-rows people, but it's a lot of get requests to a slow and brittle server.

 The first, synchronous version of this scraper took eight hours for those 17,000 gets.
 Multiprocessing got it to about three and a half hours.
-Now with he PDF parser it's down to about an hour and 15 minutes.
+Now with he PDF parser it's down to about an hour and 15 minutes running with plenty of memory, or closer to two hours if it's in a more-constrained environment.

 That time savings came with a price: a dramatically memory-intensive `load()` operation for the PDF.
 But the tradeoff seemed worth it.